 Students who are dropped by the process before the term starts are eligible to re-enroll in the same classes if seats are available.
 They must pay before the new due date assigned.
 Students may not attend classes if they are not officially enrolled.

 Students who voluntarily withdraw from classes and subsequently request to be re-enrolled must present compelling reasons for reinstatement.
-Consult the Office of Registrar and Records for procedures.
+Consult the Office of Student Records for procedures.

 College policy strictly limits the release of student information.
 For this reason, not all services are available via e-mail or by phone.

-In order to graduate, a student must submit a Petition for Graduation to the Office of Registrar and Records.
-The form can be completed online or picked up from the Office of Registrar and Records, Grayslake Campus.
+In order to graduate, a student must submit a Petition for Graduation to the Office of Student Records.
+The form can be completed online or picked up from the Office of Student Records, Grayslake Campus.
 The student's records are reviewed and the student is notified of his or her eligibility to obtain a degree.
 Working in conjunction with the College's Graduation Committee, the Office coordinates commencement which is held once each year in May.
 Refer to graduation and commencement information for more details.